-A variety of facilities, programs, and activities are provided in four separate student center locations-Alumni Hall, Kissam Center, Sarratt Student Center Rand Hall, and the Student Life Center.
+A variety of facilities, programs, and activities are provided in five separate student center locations-Alumni Hall, The Commons Center, Kissam Center, Sarratt Student Center|Rand Hall, and the Student Life Center.

-Sarratt Student Center|Rand Hall is the main student center hub, housing a 300-seat cinema, art gallery, art studios, multicultural space, rehearsal rooms, large lounge spaces, large and small meeting spaces, and a courtyard.
+Sarratt Student Center Rand Hall is the main student center hub, housing a 300-seat cinema, art gallery, art studios, multicultural space, rehearsal rooms, large lounge spaces, large and small meeting spaces, and a courtyard.
 The facility is also home to Vanderbilt Student Communications, radio station, TV station, Last Drop Coffee Shop, and the Pub at Overcup Oak restaurant.
 Rand Hall houses the Rand Dining Center, campus store, student-operated businesses, the Anchor (student organization space), a multipurpose venue, meeting and seminar rooms, plus large, open lounge space.
-Some of the offices located in Sarratt Student Center|Rand Hall include the Dean of Students, Greek Life, Leadership, and the Office of Active Citizenship and Service.
-Also included in this facility is a TicketmasterTM outlet.
+Some of the offices located in Sarratt Student Center Rand Hall include the Dean of Students, Greek Life, Leadership, and the Office of Active Citizenship and Service.
+Also included in this facility is a Ticketmaster\\ outlet and a United States Postal Service office.

 The Vanderbilt Student Life Center is the university's community keystone.
-It is both the fulfillment of students' vision to have a large social space on campus and a wonderful complement to Sarratt Student Center|Rand Hall.
+It is both the fulfillment of students' vision to have a large social space on campus and a wonderful complement to Sarratt Student Center |Rand Hall.
 The Student Life Center has more than 18,000 square feet of event and meeting space, including the 9,000-square-foot Commodore Ballroom, which is one of the most popular spaces to have events on campus.
-The center is also home to the Center for Student Professional Development, International Student and Scholar Services, Global Education Office, and Vanderbilt International Office.
+The center is also home to the Center for Student Professional Development, International Student and Scholar Services, Global Education Office, and Global Support Services.